navigating-the-darkweb/navigating-the-darkweb/docs/chapter2_tor.rst

 Host a Website
 --------------
-Hosting a website (Onion Service) works precisely the same way as sharing files.
+Hosting a website (`Onion Service <#id9>`_) works precisely the same way as sharing files.
 All you need to do is select the files you want to publish on the website and start sharing the content by clicking the button.

 .. figure:: images/image52.png
    :width: 800